jupyterlab/jupyterlab/docs/source/user/accessibility.rst

 Tab Navigation and Tab Trapping
 --------------------------------------------

-The JupyterLab interface allows users to cycle through focusable elements using the `Arrow keys`, `Tab key` and `Shift key`.
+The JupyterLab interface allows users to cycle through focusable elements using the :kbd:`Arrow keys`, :kbd:`Tab key` and :kbd:`Shift key`.
 This sequential navigation allows the exploration of buttons, input fields, and interactive components in a given order.

 In the main UI sections, including the notebook, console, sidebars and terminal, it is possible for users to become trapped within a specific area, limiting keyboard navigation.
 This is a work in progress and multiple efforts are being made to reduce the number of tab traps.